-|Lisa made her feature film debut as the young 'Julia' in Fred Zinnemann's JULIA sharing the title role with Vanessa Redgrave, her television debut as the ingénue in the Hallmark Hall of Fame production of THE COUNTRY GIRL with Jason Robards and Shirley Knight, and her theatrical debut starring as 'Wendla' in SPRING'S AWAKENING with the Circle Repertory Theatre in New York City.
+|Lisa made her feature film debut as the young 'Julia' in Fred Zinnemann's JULIA sharing the title role with Vanessa Redgrave, her television debut as the ingénue in the Hallmark Hall of Fame production of THE COUNTRY GIRL with Jason Robards and Shirley Knight, and her theatrical debut starring as 'Wendla' in SPRING'S AWAKENING with the Circle Repertory Company in New York City.

-Her film debut came when she was cast as the young “Julia” in the acclaimed film, JULIA, sharing the title role with Vanessa Redgrave.
+Her feature film debut came when she was cast as the young “Julia” in the acclaimed film, JULIA, sharing the title role with Vanessa Redgrave.
 On working with the renowned director, Fred Zinnemann, Lisa relates, “That was a magical entry into the world of filmmaking.
-Mr. Zinnemann took me under his wing when he saw how much I wanted to learn, not only about acting, but about the entire process of filmmaking.
+Mr. Zinnemann took me under his wing when he saw how much I wanted to learn, not only about acting, but also about the entire process of filmmaking.
 He made me feel that my ideas were important, and he actually listened to what I had to say.
 It was a very special time.”

 Growing up she endured the trauma of being raised with the name 'Pelikan' which is always misspelled as 'Lisa Pelican', 'Lisa Pelligan', 'Lisa Pelian', 'Lisa Pellikan', or 'Lisa Pellican'; and having curly red hair.
 Now she enjoys her odd name, her red hair, her two strong, healthy, beautiful, legs, and her acting career.